-EU proposes yearly rule-of-law 'reviews'
+EU proposes yearly rule of law 'reports'

 EU states ought to undergo a yearly "Rule of Law Review Cycle" to help stop countries such as Hungary, Poland, and Romania from backsliding on EU norms, the European Commission has said.